jimfleming/jax-js/README.md

 Under the hood, it translates array operations into a compiler representation, then synthesizes kernels in WebAssembly and WebGPU.

+The library is written from scratch, with zero external dependencies.
+It maintains close API compatibility with NumPy/JAX.
+Since everything runs client-side, jax-js is likely the most portable GPU ML framework, since it runs anywhere a browser can run.

 ## Quickstart

 You can use `jax-js` as an array API, just like NumPy.